mspnp/performance-optimization/ImproperInstantiation/docs/ImproperInstantiation.md

 - The type of shared resource might dictate whether you should use a singleton or create a pool.
 The example shown above creates a single `ProductRepository` object, and by extension a single `HttpClient` object.
 This is because the `HttpClient` class is designed to be shared rather than pooled.
 Other types of object might support pooling enabling the system to spread the workload across multiple instances.

 - Objects that you share across multiple requests **must** be thread-safe.
-The `HttpClient` class is designed to be used in this manner, but other classes might not be, so check the available documentation.
+The `HttpClient` class is designed to be used in this manner, but other classes might not support concurrent requests, so check the available documentation.

 - In the .NET Framework, many objects that establish connections to external resources are created by using static factory methods of other classes that manage these connections.
 The objects created are intended to be saved and reused rather than being destroyed and recreated as required.
 For example, the the [Best Practices for Performance Improvements Using Service Bus Brokered Messaging][best-practices-service-bus] page contains the following comment: